alabou/NMOS-MatroxOnly/NMOS With Status Reporting.md

 The Source's `monitor_state` object attributes MUST have all the following attributes: `overall_status`, `link_status`, `transmission_status`, `connection_status`, `essence_status`, `stream_status` and `synchronization_status` for the status and `link_counter`, `transmission_counter`, `connection_counter`, `essence_counter`, `stream_counter` and `synchronization_counter` for the associated transition counters.
 The Source's `monitor_state` object attributes MAY have an `overall_message` attribute.

-> Note: The attributes name of the IS-04 binding are simplified to favor a small JSON footprint while stil being easily associated with the [BCP-008-01][] and [BCP-008-02][] properties.
+> Note: The attributes name of the IS-04 binding are simplified to favor a small JSON footprint while still being easily associated with the [BCP-008-01][] and [BCP-008-02][] properties.

 A Source associated with a Sender, having `monitor_type` set to "sender", MUST have the following attributes in the `monitor_state` object: `overall_status`, `link_status`, `transmission_status`, `essence_status`,  `synchronization_status`,  `link_counter`, `transmission_counter`, `essence_counter` and `synchronization_counter`.
 It MAY have an `overall_message` attribute.